shubhamyadav-coditas/Groovy-AST-Diff/docs/complete_nested_blocks_reference.md

 ## ALL Possible Code Blocks Inside Groovy Classes/Methods/Scripts

 This is an exhaustive reference of every possible code construct that can appear within Groovy classes, methods, scripts, and closures, including Emery DSL patterns.
+This document reflects the current implementation in `GroovyRecursiveParser` and `GroovyASTDiff`.

 ---